KairoiAI/Resources/Template-ChatGPT-policy.md

 ## General Guidelines
 It is good practice to keep the following in mind when using ChatGPT:
-* ChatGPT is a tool, like using Google to browse the internet, or Word to write documents
+* ChatGPT is a tool, similar to using Google to browse the internet, or Word to write documents
 * When you type into ChatGPT, you are giving information to the system’s developers at OpenAI
 * Ask yourself whether ChatGPT is the best tool for the task at hand (ask your colleagues or supervisor if you're not sure)
 * Each time you start a new chat on ChatGPT, you are starting “from scratch” in the sense that it cannot reference other chats you had with it